Start Here

 Next step

-Use this hub to pick your biggest bottleneck right now: crop choice, container sizing or watering rhythm.
-Then go to the matching deep guide and apply one change this week.
-A small operational improvement is worth more than a large unread plan.
+Pick the biggest problem in your setup right now: crop choice, container size or watering.
+Then read the matching guide and make one change this week.
+One useful improvement is better than a long plan you never use.